theman-oj10/CareerSync/docs/DeveloperGuide.md

 1. When `InternshipLogic` is called upon to execute a command, it is passed to an `InternshipDataParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
 1. This results in a `InternshipCommand` object (more precisely, an object of one of its subclasses e.g., `InternshipDeleteCommand`) which is executed by the `InternshipLogicManager`.
-1. The command can communicate with the `InternshipModel` when it is executed (e.g. to delete a person).<br>
+1. The command can communicate with the `InternshipModel` when it is executed (e.g. to delete an internship).<br>
    Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and the `InternshipModel`) to achieve.
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `InternshipLogic`.